assemzh/EmotionBubbles/README.md

 This repository contains data used for the analysis in the paper mentioned above.

-The dataframe is divided into 9 files (thewebconf22_x.pkl) which have to be conbined to make full analysis.
+The dataframe is divided into 9 files (thewebconf22_x.pkl) which have to be combined to make full analysis.

 The columns include:
 'userNumber', 'tweetID', 'created_at',